amitdev/PMD-Intellij/README.md

 ## Contributing

-To setup the dev environment, clone this repository and open the project in Intellij.
+To set up the dev environment, clone this repository and open the project in IntelliJ.

 Feel free to raise pull requests!